India skipper Yash Dhull, 5 others test positive for COVID, miss U19-WC game against Ireland | Sports-Games

 India are scheduled to take on Uganda on Saturday and it remains to be seen whether that match goes ahead.

-India had announced a 16-strong squad for the tournament and five stand-by players.
+India had announced a 17-strong squad for the tournament and five stand-by players.
 The stand-by players are in India as ICC allowed only 17 players.

 They will have to be flown to the Caribbean for the event.